-At this point, you should always confirm in your AWS management console that the instance is in the shutting-
+At this point, you should always confirm in your AWS management console that the instance is in the shuttingdown or terminated states.
+You are ultimately responsible for ensuring that your instances are terminated appropriately.

 Congratulations on running your first FireSim simulation!
 At this point, you can check-out some of the advanced features of FireSim in the sidebar to the left (for example, we expect that many people will be interested in the ability to automatically run the SPEC17 benchmarks: SPEC 2017), or you can continue on with the cluster simulation tutorial.